 We take a close look at a day in the life of Justin’s Life with CEP, well also learn what it is and just how rare it really is.

-So at what age did you start experiencing problems?
+At what age did you start experiencing problems?
 What were they?

 Did anyone else in your family have a history of CEP?

 When I was 6 months old, they did blood tests and cultures.
 I was diagnosed at the McCook, Nebraska Clinic.
 (Currently 150 or less reported cases)

 Did they get your diagnosis right the first time?

 Yes, besides thinking it was my kidneys.
 Mom then noticed blisters when the sun would be on me.
 They then did a test to find out I had CEP.

 How do you feel about having CEP and living with the ups and downs?